rksneha/Planify-website-ACMS-/README.md

 #  WEBSITE LINK
-The website has been deployed using heroku and is now running in the link: https://planiffy.herokuapp.com/ [ NOTE: Click the above link to see the website.
-This repository is created on 26th june 2020.
+The website has been deployed using heroku and is now running in the link: https://planiffy.herokuapp.com/ [ NOTE: This repository is created on 26th june 2020.
 So, it will be running only for 21 days in heroku.
 To view the website later, run it locally in your systems.]